robbyki/robbyki/README.md

   - learning to write elegant and idiomatic solutions in scala and functional programming
   - being mesmerized when I come across beautifully constructed composable programs based on zio

+## Two Industries I'm most excited to see (or help with) continued disruption:
+  1. Education
+  2. Health & Fitness

 ## My Current Favorite Tools and Add-ons:
 ```
 * fedora/rhel